 Non-Departmental Public Bodies

 ONS launched its new website on 27 August 2011, postponed from the original date of 30 April 2011.
 The new website improves the way users can access our statistics but many existing bookmarks and links will no longer work and users will need to update them.
-Find out more at
+See our web development pages for more information.

-Details of the policy governing the release of new data are available from the press office.
-A list of those given pre-publication access to the contents of this release is available by following this link:
+Details of the policy governing the release of new data are available from the Media Relations Office.
+A list of those given pre-publication access to the contents of this release (29.5 Kb Pdf) is also available.